mamoonukader/academic-webpage/content/authors/admin/_index.md

 bio: Ralph Luetticke is an Assistant Professor of Economics at University College London.

 interests:
+- Macroeconomics
-- Business Cycles
+- Inequality
+- Fiscal and Monetary Policy
 - Computational Methods
-- Financial Frictions
-- Fiscal and Monetary Policy

 education:
   courses: